 Federal work-study awards are another kind of grant available to U.S. students based on calculated financial need.
 You apply for work-study awards by completing the FAFSA.
 If you receive a work-study award, applications will be available for you to complete at orientation.
 You may either accept the job assigned to you or pursue your own employment through Drake's Professional and Career Development Services.

 Employment awards generally range from $500 to $2,000 a year.
 Wage rates are compliant with Iowa and federal wage laws and are based on the job skills required and experience desired by the employer.
 A typical Drake student works eight to twelve hours per week.
 A Federal Work Study award does not represent a guarantee of employment.
-Federal work study earned is paid directly to the student at the first of the month for hours worked during the previous month.
+Federal work study earned is paid directly to the student in the middle of the month for hours worked during the previous month.

 The Federal Direct Stafford Loan Program allows you to borrow low-interest loans with payment deferred during your college attendance.
 As a dependent student, you may borrow up to $5,500 your first year, $6,500 as a sophomore, and $7,500 as a junior and senior.
 These loans may be subsidized or unsubsidized depending on your financial need.
 As an independent student, you have expanded borrowing capabilities.
 File a FAFSA to determine your loan eligibility.
-If you are eligible for Federal Direct Stafford loans, application instructions will be included in your award notice from Drake.
+If you are eligible for Federal Direct loans, application instructions will be included in your award notice from Drake.

 Interest is at a fixed rate.
 After you cease to be enrolled at least half time, a six month grace period begins.
 During the grace period, you are not required to make a loan payment.